Grab a seat ’cause the next lesson is about to begin!

 This is what slideup boxes look like:

-As you can see, the box can be big enough to start covering content.
-Consider how big your box will be.
+As you can see, the box can also be big enough to start covering content.
+Consider how big your box will be and run tests to find the optimum size.
 It has to be seen but it also has to be small enough not to annoy readers.

 No, it isn’t a pub where you meet new people.